FriedbergLab/Epictope/README.md

 For macOS/Linux, commands are issued at the terminal.
 For Windows, it is use the Anaconda Prompt.
 Detailed instructions for Windows can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html)

-Dependencies can be installed using the provided `epictope_environment.yml` using the following commands.
+Dependencies can be installed using the provided `Epictope_environment.yml` using the following commands.
 A BIOLOGIST WON"T KNOW WHAT YOU ARE TALKING ABOUT.
 AT THE VERY LEAST LINK THE FILE

 ```
-conda env create --file=epictope_environment.yml
+conda env create --file=Epictope_environment.yml
-conda activate epictope
+conda activate Epictope
 ```

 Alternatively, dependencies can be installed separately by first creating an empty environment, activating the environment, and issuing install commands individually.
 This can resolve conflict issues that sometimes occur when installing via yml.

 ```
-conda create -n epictope
+conda create -n Epictope
-conda activate epictope
+conda activate Epictope
 conda install -c bioconda blast
 conda install -c bioconda muscle
 conda install -c salilab dssp